LegendApp/presentation-local-first/slides/slides.md

 ````

 <!--
-An observable could point at the result of a Promise.
-Since it's lazy, it doesn't do anything until you get() it, which triggers the fetch and updates itself when it resolves.
+An observable could point a Promise.
+Since it's lazy, it doesn't do anything until you get() it, which triggers the fetch and updates itself in place when it resolves.

-1. So then if we use that observable in a component, it will just re-render itself itself when data comes in.
-And then our component is bound to the server data, which is cool.
+1. So then if we use that observable in a component, it will just re-render itself itself when the fetch comples.
+And then our component is bound to the server data.

-2. But fetching is more complicated than that, so we can make a sync plugin to wrap the complexity.
+2. But fetching is more complicated than that, so we have a little fetch plugin to wrap some complexity.

 3. And that plugin can track its changes, to send them back to a server and do a two-way sync.
 So now we have an observable that is purely defined by server data, and is actually two-way bound to the server.
 -->